-Typically, the difference between a real estate agent (also known as a salesperson) and a broker is that a broker can own a real estate firm and hire agents to work for them.
-Below we’ll break down the differences between a salesperson and a broker.
+Typically, the difference between a real estate agent and a broker is that a broker can own a real estate firm and hire agents to work for them.
+Below we’ll break down the differences between an agent and a broker.

 What is a Real Estate Agent?

 A real estate agent has a license to help people buy or sell houses and real estate, and works for a broker.
 To get that license, states require individuals to take pre-licensing courses, but the number of pre-licensing hours varies from state to state.
 For example, Kansas requires 30 hours of pre-license training, while Arizona requires 90 hours.

 Once the pre-licensing courses are completed, the hopeful agent can sit for the state licensing exam.
 The exam is typically divided into two portions: state, focusing on state-specific laws, and national, focusing on national real estate laws and general principles.

 Once the exam has been passed, the agent will be able to apply for their real estate license and begin practicing as a salesperson.
 Some states require that you work with a broker before sitting for the state exam, while other states allow you to start working for a broker after passing the state exam.

 Some of the day-to-day responsibilities of a real estate agent include: